Jerry Moss Plaza

 Gloria Molina Grand Park

-Gloria Molina Grand Park’s Easy Mornings offers a calm start to the weekend with relaxing and family-friendly activities for all ages focused on deepening relationships with self, community and the Park.
-This free four-hour public program...Show More
+From puppetry, storytelling, and surfing in the park to arts and crafts and live DJ entertainment, Gloria Molina Grand Park’s Easy Mornings offers a variety of experiences for curious little minds!
+Start off the weekend with relaxing and family-friendly activities for all ages, focused on deepening relationships with self, community and the park.
+This year, Easy Mornings is teaming up with Smorgasburg LA to bring more interactive experiences for everyone!

 Show LessFree